dvlden/alfred-themes/README.md

 Here's a collection of Alfred Powerpack Themes that I built for personal use.
 Feel free to use them too...

+## Installation

+You have two options when it comes to installation and both options are available under each Preview.

+1. **Open** - You'll be redirected to official Alfred's site, to a specific url where I shared my theme.
+From their page, you can "Open theme in Alfred", confirm and a theme will be installed and applied.
+2. **Download** - You'll be redirected to the "RAW" file where you can save the file from your browser and once downloaded, double click it and a theme will be installed and applied in.

 ## Previews

 ### macOS Light